swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/adding-tables-of-data.md

 ## Overview

-To add a table to your documentation, start a new paragraph and add the following elements, each on its own line:
+To add a table to your documentation, start a new paragraph and add the following required elements, each on its own line:

 * A table header, with the heading text of each column, separated by pipes (`|`)
 * A separator row, with at least 3 hyphens (`-`) for each column, separated by pipes